polettix/ETOOBUSY/_posts/2020-04-10-autobiographical-numbers-constraints-last-zero.md

 120 not a solution, slot 1 should be 1
 121 not a solution, there is no 0
-2*0 not a solution, the value of slot 2 cannot be less than 1 201 not a solution, there value of slot 1 should be 1 211 not a solution, the value of slot 1 should be 2 22* not a solution, the value of slot 2 should be 2 but it can't
+2*0 not a solution, the value of slot 2 cannot be less than 1 201 not a solution, the value of slot 1 should be 1 211 not a solution, the value of slot 1 should be 2 22* not a solution, the value of slot 2 should be 2 but it can't
 ```